rafsanzi-ludhi/beyond_stem/README.md

 ⸻

-**Challange**
+**Challenge**

 The Hive group of schools is seeing decreased student interest and retention in non-STEM subjects.
-Our mission is to create a fun, educational digital solution that puts student enjoyment at the center of the learning experience.
+Our mission is to create a fun, educational digital solution that puts student enjoyment at the centre of the learning experience.

 **Stakeholder Insights**

-The planning and design of the application was underpinned by the summary of a wide variaty of stakeholder statements from students, teachers, to parents, and leadership.
+The planning and design of the application was underpinned by the summary of a wide variety of stakeholder statements from students, teachers, to parents, and leadership.
 -  <em>Students</em> feel overwhelmed by repetitive lessons and struggle to retain information.
 -  <em>Teachers</em> report reduced lesson frequency and superficial subject coverage.
 -  <em>Parents</em> see a drop in engagement and enjoyment.